essdocs/sims.primary.en-gb/_docs/accounts/useraccounts/status.md

 : The person isn't invited to your organisation.

 {% include icon.html url="user-arrow-right" %} Invited
-: The person was sent an invitation but haven't yet accepted
+: The person was sent an invitation but hasn't yet accepted.

 {% include icon.html url="user-check" %} Activated
-: The person has received an invitation and have successfully set up their account
+: The person has received an invitation and have successfully set up their account.

 {% include icon.html url="lock" %} Suspended
-: The person user account is suspended by an administrator.
+: The person's user account is suspended by an administrator.

 {% include icon.html url="user-off" %}  Inactive
 : The person has left your organisation.

-By default, we hide inactive accounts from your search results.
+>By default, we hide inactive accounts from your search results.
+You can find inactive accounts by unchecking the **Only Show Active User Accounts** checkbox on the **Search** panel.
+{:.note}

 {% include icon.html url="user-times" %} Deactivated
 : Deactivating the user account removes the link between a user account from SIMS ID.
-E.g., when a person leaves your organisation, you can set their account to inactive, and their account can be deactivated.